Skip to main content

 In this article, we will cover all you need to know before applying for Worker Visa in Germany.
 What are the conditions and necessary documents to apply for a long-term Schengen visa for employment purposes?

-SCHENGEN VISA APPLICATION PROCESS
+SCHENGEN WORKER VISA APPLICATION PROCESS

 When applying for a Schengen Visa to travel to multiple Schengen Area countries, there are certain conditions that the person must do before applying.
 If you plan to travel to more than one Schengen country, it is best to contact the Embassy /Consulate of the country where you will stay the most in terms of accommodation days.
 After obtaining multiple entry visas, you will be able to travel to all Schengen Area countries for the period permitted on the visa.